LostArtefacts/TR-Rando/README.md

 * Ammo Loss - Randomizes what levels Lara's ammo and items get removed.
 * Sunsets - Randomizes what levels have bartoli sunset effect.
 * Outfits - Randomizes the outfit Lara wears in each level, including an invisibility option, and randomly cuts Lara's hair.
 * Text - Randomizes in-game text, such as weapon and level names.
+Including a variety of languages to choose from.
 * Night Mode - Darkens a chosen number of levels to give a night-time effect.
 * Starting Position - Choose to have Lara start levels in different positions and facing a different direction.
+* Environment - Modifies the level environment, such as mixing up water levels and moving keyholes.

 # Download
 https://github.com/DanzaG/TR2-Rando/releases/download/V1.3.2/V1.3.2.zip